lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * A key material exporter and a key update function enabling forward secrecy.

-* Verification of a common preferred cipher suite:
+* Verification of a common preferred cipher suite.

-   * The Initiator lists supported cipher suites in order of preference, ending with the selected cipher suite for the session.

-   * The Responder verifies that the selected cipher suite is the first supported cipher suite (or else rejects and states supported cipher suites).

 * Method types and error handling.